Hungarian Social Green Party

 The Hungarian Social Green Party (Magyar Szociális Zöld Párt; MSZZP), also known its shortened form Green Party, is a green anarchist political party in Hungary, founded in December 1995.

 History

 On 22 December 1995, Ottó Stekler (husband of fellow politician Mária Seres) and his followers left the Green Party of Hungary (MZP) to form the MSZZP in Nyíregyháza.
-During the foundation, the party described itself as an "anti-party", with several green anarchist and anti-establishment elements in its programme.
+During the foundation, the party described itself as an "anti-party", with several green anarchists and anti-establishment elements in its programme.
 In the 1998 parliamentary election, the MSZZP was able to set up a regional list in Szabolcs-Szatmár-Bereg County and obtained the 0.05 percent of votes, thus won no seats.
 The party skipped the 2002 parliamentary election.